dgasmith/opt_einsum/docs/getting_started/install.md

 conda install opt_einsum -c conda-forge
 ```

-This installs `opt_einsum` and the NumPy dependancy.
+This installs `opt_einsum` and the NumPy dependency.

 The `opt_einsum` package is maintained on the [conda-forge channel](https://conda-forge.github.io/).